jupyter/help/README.md

 > Pero no hablo en Inglés :question:

-+ No te hagas problema, también hablamos en Español :exclamation:
++ No te preocupes, también hablamos Español :exclamation:

 ## Reporting a bug in a Jupyter project